 The one book you’ll need to understand the entire telecom landscape, from copper to fiber, wireline to wireless, LANs to MANs to WANs, TDM to IP, AAL to Zigbee and everything in between.
 Written in a plain-English, commonsense style by an authority on the subject, this critically acclaimed book is at just the right level for the serious professional who wants to get at the whole truth—without the math.

 Mr. McFarland understands variability is crucial to improving and controlling processes.
-He brings and brings scholarship and practical experience in Statistics and Applied Research to help clients understand variability and improve outcomes.
+He brings scholarship and practical experience in Statistics and Applied Research to help clients understand variability and improve outcomes.

 Applied Research and Analytics Consulting Services: